 Figure 10-1 depicts a summary of the funding plan for the PCEP.
 It provides a breakdown of the funding partners as well as the allocated funds.
-As previously noted, FTA awarded \$97 million in Section 5307 funding for the project and the next \$100 million in Core Capacity funding.
+On March 11, 2021, President Biden signed into law the American Rescue Plan, which will provide PCEP with an additional \$52.4 million in Core Capacity funding, above and beyond the \$647 million awarded to the project in 2017.
+PCEP staff will work with FTA Region IX staff to ensure these funds are added to the project in the coming weeks.